p4rkerw/SALSA/Tutorial/README.md

 # chr22_17085084_G_C,chr22,17085084,G,C,1|1,.,FIVE_PRIME_UTR,,8.03628e-01,8.44332e-01,IL17RA
 ```

-**(Recommended) Step 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
+**(Recommended) Step 5: Filter the bam file with cell barcodes** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
 This step will speed up downstream analysis by eliminating barcodes that do not meet quality control.
 The barcode annotation file should have three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
 For the purposes of the tutorial, we will only filter chr22.
 ```
 Usage: step5_filterbam.sh [-nidolmbeth]
 -n  | --library_id         STR   library_id: eg. [sample_1]